-The effective tax rate for the three-month period of 2022 was higher than the three-month period of 2021 primarily due to the decreased amount of tax credits available for the three-month period of 2022.
+The effective tax rate for the three and six month periods of 2022 decreased compared to the same respective periods in 2021 primarily due to an increase in federal investment tax credits available for the six-month period of 2022.
+See Note 2 to the condensed consolidated financial statements for further discussion of these credits.